 Shortly after the Japanese attack on Pearl Harbor, Yuki-san was interned in Colorado.
 Walter was able to install himself and her in the luxurious resort of Broadmoor in Colorado Springs, under self-imposed house arrest, for the duration of the conflict.
 After the war, they moved to Victoria, British Columbia, Canada.

-When Walter died in 1968, at the age of 96, his third wife, Rose Mary, contacted Olivia and Joan to inform them of his dying wish to have his ashes scattered in Guernsey.
-She gave each daughter a third of the ashes, which were scattered in the sea off Guernsey, while the remaining third was buried near Vancouver.
+In 1968, at the age of 96, Walter de Havilland died.
+His third wife, Rose Mary, contacted Olivia and Joan to inform them of his dying wish to have his ashes scattered in Guernsey.
+She gave each daughter a third of the ashes, which were scattered in the sea off Guernsey, while the last third of the ashes remained with Rose Mary who had them buried near Vancouver.